sanjeshpathak/realtimedashboardplatform/README.md

 There is a sample demo page demo.html in the repository here: https://github.com/sanjeshpathak/realtimedashboardplatform/blob/master/demo.html

 Please look at the html page.
-Use this as a base or a templete to build your dashboard page.
+Use this as a base or a templete to build your own dashboard page quickly and easily.
 This page contains all the Javascript and CSS files needed to build the dashboard.

 ## Publishing Data to the Dashboard